1. Just for today, I will live the attitude of gratitude.

 ORIGIN: Saku Reiki is a comprehensive wellness program built around Reiki, vibrational healing, nutrition, exercise, herbs, crystal healing, and other natural remedies to help heal the body, mind, emotions, and spirit.
 Saku Reiki is based on the accumulated knowledge and experience gained from running a specialty clinic that focused on physician referral patients that did not respond amply to traditional medicine.

-HISTORY: Mr. Eric Bott, a licensed practicing German Electrical Engineer, began an extensive personal quest earning practitioner degrees in Old World European healing techniques including nutrition, exercise, vitamins, herbs, and minerals, homeopathy, Bach Flowers, and muscle testing.
-His healing interests moved him from an electrical engineer to a registered nurse working in a surgery environment.
-From there he came to the United States to start a new life living in a commune dedicated to mental, physical, emotional, and spiritual healing.
-There he earned his registered nurse license and learned more of helping others through use of diet, exercise, herbs, minerals, spices, Shiatsu restorative circulatory massage, accupressure, and reflexology.
+I working with Mr. Eric Bott I learned he was a licensed practicing German Electrical Engineer and he began an extensive personal quest earning alternative medicine practitioner degrees in Old World European healing techniques including nutrition, exercise, vitamins, herbs, and minerals, homeopathy, Bach Flowers, and muscle testing.
+His healing interests moved him to the United States to start a new life living in a commune dedicated to mental, physical, emotional, and spiritual healing.
+He earned his registered nurse license and worked as a hospital surgery nurse.
+He continued his alternative healing work and learned more of how to help others through use of diet, exercise, herbs, minerals, spices, Shiatsu restorative circulatory massage, acupressure, and reflexology.

-At the commune he apprenticed under Hunan and Lino Alelyunas, two very powerful energy workers who had studied with some of the most profound Spiritual Teachers of our age.
-They had traveled extensively in India, Nepal.
+At the commune he initially apprenticed under Hunan and Lino Alelyunas.
+He said they were a young couple that came into an inheritance which they invested in traveling extensively in India, Nepal.
 Indonesia, Thailand, Europe, Japan, and Australia gathering knowledge of various Spiritual Traditions including Buddhism, Sufism, Hinduism, Advaita Vedanta, Taoism, Shamanism and Reiki.
-They left that commune to pursue energy and vibrational healing.
-They went from being early Tera Mai and Karuna Reiki Masters off to study in the Far East under Frank Arjava Petter, author of "Reiki Fire" becoming true Reiki Teaching Masters in the Usui Healing Method (Usui Shiki Ryoho).
+They paid large amounts of money to become Takata trained Reiki Masters studying under the early Tera Mai and Karuna Reiki.
+They found themselves embroiled in the confusion of so many things being taught differently with different symbols for the same things.
+They were independently wealthy, so went to study in Japan under Frank Arjava Petter, author of "Reiki Fire" becoming true Reiki Teaching Masters in the Usui Healing Method (Usui Shiki Ryoho).
 From there they went on to Nepal and apprenticed under a monk whose life's work was the study and teaching of energy healing.
 He shared with them many Reiki roots plus some very powerful non-Reiki energy healing techniques.
+They became, two very powerful energy workers who had studied with some of the most profound Spiritual Teachers of our age.
+They joined that commune to be with people who had similar ideas.
+They found they were being exploited and moved on to independently practice energy and vibrational healing.

-Eric began to seriously study with his prior Reiki Teaching Masters and became a Teaching Reiki Master.
-He added his wealth of knowledge around these Reiki principles creating a formal training program and opened his own healing facility in Sacramento.
-His program added nutrition, herbs, exercise, crystal and mineral healing, and vibrational healing to Reiki.
+Eric seriously studied with them to become a traditional teaching Reiki Master, and learn all he could about their other energy work.
+He added his wealth of knowledge around these Reiki principles creating a formal training program and with the help of the doctor who took care of that commune, he opened his own healing facility in Sacramento.
+His program added nutrition, herbs, exercise, crystal and mineral healing, vibrational healing and other energy work to Reiki.
 This intensive program was named the Saku Reiki Healing Method in honor of Reiki and the Saku master energy symbol brought back by Eric's Reiki Masters.

 DEGREES: Saku Reiki first and second degrees are traditional Reiki I and II degrees as taught in the Usui Healing Method (Usui Shiki Ryoho).
 The Saku program adds healing the body through nutrition and other physical means to the Reiki I program and key energy symbols from Tera Mai and Karuna Reiki to the Saku Reiki II degree.
 The Saku Reiki III degree is an intense multi-day course that includes a full traditional Usui Shiki Ryoho Reiki Master degree, plus a series of initiations where the rest of the Tera Mai and Karuna teachings and symbols are shared.
 Those wishing to go on from there take the Saku Reiki IV and V degrees that focus on additional energy and vibrational healing techniques and symbols to get individually well so as to be able to most efficiently help others.
 The Saku Reiki VI degree imparts the powerful Tibetan Saku master symbols and energizing techniques and starts the student on the Saku Ascension Program and the Saku Teaching Master Apprenticeship Program.
 Both are a multiyear program requiring considerable hands-on guidance working with a master to refine healing, teaching, and attunement skills.